johnspeed114/react-interview/README.md

 - Using React Query: I've consistently heard positive feedback about React Query, particularly its capabilities in asynchronous data fetching, robust error handling, and an enhanced developer experience.
 Whenever I embark on a new project, I'm always keen to integrate and explore new technologies.
 The fact that React Query has built-in TypeScript support further increased my interest.

-- My decision to use TypeScript was two reasons.
+- Using Typescript: My decision to use TypeScript was two reasons.
 Firstly, it had been some time since I last used it, and I wanted to refresh my skills.
 More importantly, TypeScript offers a structured way to define and manage props and data structures, ensuring clarity and predictability in the codebase.

+- Using Vite: It's fast and easy.